evergreenbear/dotfiles/README.md

-# Dotfiles for things such as the rices I do from time to time and scripts.
+# General dotfiles
+## For things like rices, scripts, etc.